Ocean acidification: US commercial fisheries

-Indigenous peoples

-Acidification will affect the way of life of indigenous peoples.
-Sport fishing and hunting are both culturally important to Arctic Indigenous peoples.The rapid decrease or disappearance of marine life could also affect the diet of Indigenous peoples.
-For example, in Washington State and California (United States), Native American communities report potential damage to shellfish resources due to sea level rise and ocean acidification.

 Possible responses

 Climate change mitigation

 Reducing carbon dioxide emissions (i.e. climate change mitigation measures) is the only solution that addresses the root cause of ocean acidification.
 For example, some mitigation measures focus on carbon dioxide removal (CDR) from the atmosphere (e.g. direct air capture (DAC), bioenergy with carbon capture and storage (BECCS)).
 These would also slow the rate of acidification.

 Approaches that remove carbon dioxide from the ocean include ocean nutrient fertilization, artificial upwelling/downwelling, seaweed farming, ecosystem recovery, ocean alkalinity enhancement, enhanced weathering and electrochemical processes.
 All of these methods use the ocean to remove CO_{2} from the atmosphere to store it in the ocean.
 These methods could assist with mitigation but they can have side-effects on marine life.
 The research field for all CDR methods has grown a lot since 2019.